manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex3_Create_Intune_Policies.md

 2. In the Search field on the taskbar at the bottom of the screen, enter **cmd,** and in the menu that appears, select **Command Prompt**.

 3. In the **Command Prompt** window, you are going to enter a **cipher** command, which displays or alters the encryption of file directories on NTFS partitions.
-The /R parameter generate an EFS recovery key and DRA certificate and writes them to a .pfx file, which, for the purpose of this lab, you're going to name **DRAcert** (in the real-world, you can name it anything).<br/>
+The **/R** parameter generate an EFS recovery key and a DRA certificate and then stores them in two respective files (for the purpose of this lab, you're going to name each file **DRAcert**; in the real-world, you can name it anything).
+The EFS recovery key will be written to a **DRAcert.PFX** file, and the certificate to a **DRAcert.CER** file. <br/>

     At the command prompt, enter the following command and press Enter: <br/>